nextstrain/narratives/ebola_bdbv_drc-uganda-2026_2026-08-XX.md

 # [Constructing a phylogenetic tree](https://nextstrain.org/ebola/bdbv-drc-uganda-2026@2026-08-19?c=country&d=tree&p=full)

 We can reconstruct the phylogenetic tree that connects these samples based on the mutations present in each sequence.
-The x-axis now represents the number of mutations per genomic site (divergence) that have accumulated since the start of the outbreak.
+The x-axis represents the number of mutations per genomic site (divergence) that have accumulated since the start of the outbreak.
 The y-axis is meaningless and used only to make the display readable.